How Network Topology Affects the Strength of Dangerous Power Grid Perturbations: Conclusion

 In this work, we have employed asymptotic and transient stability quantifiers to measure the magnitude of dangerous single-node power grid perturbations.
 A perturbation stronger than a node's basin stability bound can be devastating for the grid, and can result in grid synchrony loss and cascading failure.
 On the other hand, a perturbation stronger than a node's survivability bound might be undesirable for the grid as it momentarily pushes node frequencies out of the desirable operation region without necessarily pushing the grid permanently out of synchrony.

 We have studied the effect of network topology on single-node stability using these distance-based measures of stability, departing from commonly used volume-based stability quantifiers.
 Through the study of the single-node stability of an ensemble of synthetic power grids, we have identified vulnerable local network properties of power grids.
-We have found that inner leave nodes and dense sprouts have the lowest values of basin stability bound.
+We have found that {proper leaves} and dense sprouts have the lowest values of basin stability bound.
 Hence, large perturbations to these nodes should be avoided at all costs.
 On the other hand, nodes with a high degree have low survivability bound values (when the tolerated frequency deviations in the grid are small ($\pm 0.64$ Hz)).
 This means that perturbations to these nodes have the highest chance of resulting in undesirable transients in the grid but may rarely ever result in total loss of synchrony due to such nodes having high basin stability bound values.
-However, when the tolerated frequency deviations are larger (($\pm 3.2$ Hz), dense sprouts have the lowest survivability values.
-Dense sprouts have the lowest basin stability bound and survivability bound values in this case.
+However, when the tolerated frequency deviations are larger (($\pm 3.2$ Hz), {proper leaves} and dense sprouts have the lowest survivability values.

-We believe the methods used and the results obtained in this study can prove useful to future research on the stability of power grids and other complex networks.
+In this paper, we have used distance-based nonlinear stability methods on power grids, however, they are readily applicable to other complex-network dynamical systems.
+We believe that the methods used and the results obtained in this study can be useful in future research on the stability of power grids and other complex networks.